 Tell us why you want to be a real estate investor and what qualifications you have.
 If you are a first-time real estate investor, be prepared to talk about what other experiences or skills you have to help you succeed.
 For example, are you a homeowner?
 Do you have construction experience?
 Have your rehabbed properties for someone else?
 Are you a real estate agent who’s been working with real estate investors and now want to invest for yourself?
 You might have not flipped a property before, but need to have at least some qualifications to succeed as a real estate investor.

 Your financial stability is an indicator of the overall financial discipline and history of good money management.
 It bodes well for the success of your next real estate venture giving your private lender more reasons to approve your loan.
+There are, however, some other factors, that might influence your getting pre-approved for a private loan and building a succesful relationship with a hard money lender.
+While they might not help you get pre-approved for a hard money loan, they can make the process of getting pre-approval less smooth.

 A hard money loan is a loan issued for commercial or business purposes.
 Many private lenders require their borrowers to do business as a limited liability company (LLC).
 Though we can make some exceptions and get you pre-approved for a hard money loan without it, our strong recommendation is that you avoid doing business in your personal name.
 Why?
 Because it offers significant protections for the real estate investor and, by extension for their lender.
-Also, LLCs are easy and cheap to form.
-Having an LLC registered in Maryland, Washington DC, or Virginia will demonstrate your business savvy and give you a leg up in qualifying for a private loan.

 Leave a Reply